 Join Sharif Nijim for an in-depth discussion in this video What you should know, part of Amazon Web Services: Enterprise Security.

-- [Voiceover] The AWS tool set can be seen as the operating system of the future.
-Selecting from the available network, compute, database and storage components, you can build a system to support any business requirement you may have.
+- [Instructor] The AWS tool set can be seen as the operating system of the future.
+Selecting from the available network, compute, database, and storage components you can build a system to support any business requirement you may have.
 While no prior AWS knowledge is necessary for this course, it certainly doesn't hurt.
-Experience understanding server virtualization is useful, as is an understanding of Access controls and Identity management.
-Think of this course as taking a selection of appetizer-sized morsels from an overflowing AWS security buffet.
+Experience understanding server virtualization is useful.
+As is an understanding of Access controls and Identity Management.
+Think of this course as taking a selection of appetizer sized morsels from an overflowing AWS security buffet.

 Let's get started.

-Sharif Nijim couples pragmatic advice with practical examples that educate organizations on how to create a secure infrastructure within Amazon Web Services.
-Sharif explores the shared responsibility model of security, which splits duties between your company and AWS, and introduces key identity and access management concepts: users, groups, roles, and policies.
-At the end of the course, he helps you prepare for the inevitable audit of your AWS account(s).
+Sharif Nijim couples pragmatic advice with practical examples that educate IT pros on how to create a secure infrastructure within Amazon Web Services.
+Sharif explores the shared responsibility model of security, which splits duties between your company and AWS, and introduces key identity and access management concepts, including users, groups, roles, and policies.
+Learn how to configure Identity and Access Manager (IAM) and Simple Storage Service (S3) access management, including policies and access control lists.
+At the end of the course, Sharif helps you prepare for the inevitable audit of your AWS account(s).

 - The AWS shared responsibility model and security landscape

 - Enabling CloudTrail

 - Configuring AWS Identity and Access Management (IAM)

 - Controlling access to Simple Storage Service (S3)